alissa-huskey/python-class/docs/lessons/for-loops.md

 list(enumerate(suites.items()))
 ```

-The iterable now yields a tuple containing a the count, and each item is a
+The iterable now yields a tuple containing the count, and each item is a
 tuple containing the key and value like so: {samp}`({COUNT}, ({KEY}, {VALUE}))`

-To use this in a for loop, simply encose the key-value tuple in parenthesis.
+To use this in a for loop, simply enclose the key-value tuple in parenthesis.

 ```{code-cell} python